-The College has a 'Lone Working Policy and Procedure' that can be found here.
+The University has a 'Lone Working Policy and Procedure' that can be found here.

 Lone working is defined as working during either normal working hours at an isolated location within the normal workplace or when working outside of normal hours.
 The Geography department runs a range of different rooms, from general teaching, reading and computer facilities, to technical laboratories and analysis suites.
-Access to the Department is available from 0900 to 1700.
+Access to Queen's Building is available from 0800 to 1700.
+Geography undergraduate students can swipe into the building on weekdays up to 10pm in order to access rooms for quiet study.